MisterAare/A-B-Testing-E-commerce-Marketing-Strategy/README.md

 For this project, I delve into the essence of A/B Testing for an E-commerce marketing campaign to choose the best one for future marketing campaigns.
 My analysis delves deep, comparing the two marketing strategies carried out.
 Furthermore, I explored the effectiveness of diverse marketing campaigns to make data-driven decisions.

 # Importing Essential Python Libraries and Datasets
-In this section, I imported vital Python libraries (Pandas, matplotlib, seaborn, DateTime) and the Control Campaign and Test Campaign dataset that will serve as the bedrock of my A/B Testing.
+In this section, I imported vital Python libraries (Pandas, matplotlib, seaborn, DateTime) and the Control Campaign and Test Campaign dataset that serve as the bedrock of my A/B Testing.
 This initial groundwork is crucial as it sets the stage for the insightful exploration that lies ahead.

 # Data Preprocessing and Exploration
 In order to comprehend the dataset I’m handling, I engage in data preprocessing and exploration of the dataset.
 This includes;